Tochemey/NetCore8583/readme.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 ## Introduction

-NetCore8583 is a NetCore implementation of the ISO 8583 protocol.
+NetCore8583 is a dotnet core implementation of the ISO 8583 protocol.

 NetCore8583 is a library that helps parse/read and generate ISO 8583 messages.
 It does not handle sending or reading them over a network connection, but it does parse the data you have read and can generate the data you need to write over a network connection.